 When the scientists looked at nitrate concentrations with no-till, the results were not good for improving water quality.
 While no-till increases infiltration, which is important for reducing erosion and runoff, nitrate losses due to underground leaching were higher with no-till than with the use of more intensive tillage practices.

 The change in nitrate loading in runoff from conventional tillage to no-till ranged from a slight increase to as much as a 35% reduction.
 Unfortunately, loading due to leaching increased by 3% to 22% with no-till.

 What’s the Answer?

 While most growers believe no-till is good for water quality since it reduces erosion and fertilizer runoff, it’s much more complicated when it comes to tackling nitrate and P concerns.

-Since no-till definitely helps reduces concerns with P and nitrates in areas such as western Lake Erie, the Indiana researchers recommend combining no-till with other conservation management practices —including cover crops to scavenge residual P, intercropping, using reduced or split nitrogen applications, injecting rather than broadcasting fertilizer and rotating perennial crops with no-tilled corn, soybeans and wheat.
+Since no-till definitely reduces concerns with P and nitrates in areas such as western Lake Erie, the Indiana researchers recommend combining no-till with other conservation management practices — including cover crops to scavenge residual P, intercropping, using reduced or split nitrogen applications, injecting rather than broadcasting fertilizer and rotating perennial crops with no-tilled corn, soybeans and wheat.

 Stakeholders in agriculture, especially those working in target watersheds such as Lake Erie, must continue to focus on encouraging cover crops and pushing further use of no-till.
-Not only will this help growers remain profitable, but let the general public continue to enjoy our lakes, rivers and streams.
+Not only will this help growers remain profitable, it will let the general public continue to enjoy our lakes, rivers and streams.